Practical information on what to plant, and fire risk tips for people living in rural areas.

 Plant pests, or weeds, are one of the greatest threats to biodiversity in New Zealand.
 Weeds can prevent natural regeneration of natives as well as impact established forest on neighbouring lands.

-Unfortunately, weeds are often more efficient than natives in establishing after fire.
+Unfortunately, weeds are often more efficient than natives in establishing after a fire.
 Gorse, blackberry and Californian thistle are coming back in force on burnt areas and need to be controlled so that quick-growing natives such as bracken and poroporo can establish instead.
 These natives provide an important role in stabilising the soils while still allowing for seeds dispersed by birds to establish and grow.

 Weed control and ongoing plant maintenance are critical to the success of any restoration planting.

 Advice on how to identify and control weeds can be found at www.ecan.govt.nz(external link).